 Overlaps between TAB and other RDA bodies

-TAB members e members of the RDA
+TAB members must be members of the RDA

 TAB members should not be on Council or OAB

 TAB members are likely to be members of working groups.
 However, in order to ensure the independence of TAB, TAB members should recuse themselves from any decisions about working groups of which they are members.